-320 This subsection covers the model performance evaluation.
+This subsection covers the model performance evaluation.
 First, the general evaluation based on all validation sources and the complete height range (10 m to 290 m) is described.
-This is followed by a more detailed performance analysis at turbine hub-height (~ 100 m) and finally the evaluation is extended to the different atmospheric stability classes.
+This is followed by a more detailed performance analysis at turbine hub-height (\sim 100 m) and finally the evaluation is extended to the different atmospheric stability classes.

 The difference in the long-term mean wind speed between the in situ and lidar stations varies with height (Fig. 2).
-Below 90 meters, the difference is generally negative (model underestimates the mean) and exceeds the measurement uncertainty range, indicating a biasmodel bias to lower wind speeds.
-However, the magnitude of the bias generally drops with increasing elevation over this altitude over the considered height range, albeit with some exceptions (MMIJ, TNW).
+Below 90 meters, the difference is generally negative (model underestimates the mean) and exceeds the measurement uncertainty range, indicating a model bias to lower wind speeds.
+However, the magnitude of the bias generally drops with increasing altitude over the considered height range, albeit with some exceptions (MMIJ, TNW).
 At measurement heights at or above 90 meters, the difference is generally smaller and falls within the uncertainty range of the measurements.
 The gradient with height persists and the difference is positive above 130 meters at the locations of the wind lidars.
-While Although differences over height are substantial, there is no robust indication of regional differences in the ability of COSMO-CLM to model the climatological mean wind speed.
-The same figure but with relative differences is included in the supplementary materials (supplementary Fig. \$556).
+Although differences over height are substantial, there is no robust indication of regional differences in the ability of COSMO-CLM to model the climatological mean wind speed.
+The same figure but with relative differences is included in the supplementary materials (supplementary Fig. S6).

 Figure 2.
-Wind speed bias $(\frac{m/sms^{-1}}{msms^{-1}})$ for the complete time period span of the each measurement datadataset.
+Wind speed bias (ms-1) for the complete time span of each measurement dataset.
 This concerns measurements between 10 and 290 meters MSL.
 The vertical range is subdivided into 20 meter intervals for readability.
 The presence of an asterisk indicates that the bias is within the measurement uncertainty.
 Stations are clustered per region.
 The considered time periods for each measurement dataset can be found in Tables A1 and A2.

-The magnitude of the mean difference with ASCAT is below mean difference between COSMO-CLM and the ASCAT data is between -0.5 ms^{-1} and $0.5 \text{ m/s} \text{ ms}^{-1}$ for most grid cells (Fig. 3).
-For approximately 45% of the grid cells the mean difference
+The mean difference between COSMO-CLM and the ASCAT data is between -0.5 ms^{-1} and 0.5 ms^{-1} for most grid cells (Fig. 3).
+For approximately 45% of the grid cells the mean difference is within the ASCAT climatological uncertainty of $\pm 0.1 \text{ ms}^{-1}$.
+These grid cells are generally located farther from the coast and correspond to the regions without in situ measurements, which is an indication of good model performance in this region.
+The model underestimation near the surface that was identified against the in situ data in the southern North Sea is much smaller than the differences compared to ASCAT in this region (cf. Fig. 2 and Fig. 3).
+A three-way comparison with three in situ stations shows that the mean differences against the in situ data exceed the in situ measurement uncertainty for both COSMO-CLM and ASCAT (Fig. 3).
+Whereas COSMO-CLM generally underestimates the mean near-surface wind speed, ASCAT overestimates it with a larger magnitude, which explains the differences in PSS values.
+The PSS scores are similar when both COSMO-CLM and ASCAT are corrected for the systematic

-- is within the ASCAT climatological uncertainty of $\pm 0.1 \text{ m/sms}^{-1}$.
-These grid cells are generally located further-farther from the coast and correspond to the regions without in situ measurements, which is an indication of good model performance in this region.
-The near-surface bias model underestimation near the surface that was identified against the in situ data in the southern North Sea (Fig. 2) is much smaller than the differences compared to ASCAT in this region -(cf. Fig. 2 and Fig. 3).
-A three-way comparison with three in situ stations shows that the mean differences against the in situ data exceed the in situ measurement uncertainty for both COSMO-CLM and ASCAT - Where the model (Fig. 3).
-Whereas COSMO-CLM generally underestimates - 340 the mean near-surface wind speed, ASCAT overestimates it with a larger magnitude, which explains the PSS-differences in PSS values.
-The PSS-PSS scores are similar when both COSMO-CLM and ASCAT are corrected for the systematic bias with respect to the in situ data, which indicates that both perform similarly in approximating the distribution shape of the in situ data.
+320 bias with respect to the in situ data, which indicates that both perform similarly in approximating the distribution shape of the in situ data.

 Figure 3.
 Difference in long-term mean wind speed between COSMO-CLM and ASCAT.
 Yellow dots indicate the measurement stations for triple collocation.
-The text boxes summarizes the mean 10 meter wind speed for three in-situ stations and the agreement of ASCAT and CCLM in terms of the mean difference and the PSSPSS.
-PSS-The PSS values between brackets are after elimination of the mean difference between the two histograms to remove the effect of distribution location.
+The text boxes summarizes the mean 10 meter wind speed for three in-situ stations and the agreement of ASCAT and CCLM in terms of the mean difference and the PSS.
+The PSS values between brackets are after elimination of the mean difference between the two histograms to remove the effect of distribution location.